Calls for Proposals

 • Ultrashort pulse mode: pulse length < 1 fs fwhm, typical pulse energy 5 – 10 uJ

-In case you plan to submit a proposal which requires an advanced mode, we advice to consult with the endstation contacts beforehand.
+Please note, that advanced modes may result in overall reduced machine performance, including lower repetition rate and reduced pulse energy as compared to standard SASE operation.
+In case you plan to submit a proposal which requires an advanced mode, please make sure to consult with the respective endstation contacts prior to proposal submission.

 For the new run the Alvra, Bernina and Cristallina endstations are available with the following parameters:

-The Alvra instrument specializes in ultrafast dynamics in chemical and biological systems, especially in solutions, liquids, or crystals in viscous media.
-Alvra is equipped for X-ray spectroscopy (absorption and emission), liquid scattering, and serial femtosecond crystallography measurements, as well as flexible user-provided setups.
-For the current call, the Alvra Prime instrument (vacuum and He environment) is available for liquid jet spectroscopy setups.
+The Alvra instrument specializes in ultrafast dynamics in chemical and biological systems, specifically in solutions, liquids, or crystals in viscous media.
+Alvra is equipped for X-ray spectroscopy (XAS, XES, RIXS), liquid scattering, and serial femtosecond crystallography measurements, as well as flexible user-provided setups.
 The details are described below.

 Alvra Prime